Skip to content

 Terminal window

-2. Configure the agent with a unique UUID and registrar address
+3. Configures the agent with a unique UUID and server addresses

-3. Start the agent, which performs the TPM2 activate-credential ceremony with the Keylime registrar
+4. Starts the agent, which performs the TPM 2.0 activate-credential ceremony with the Keylime registrar

-5. POST the baseline to Ratatouille Core, which generates and stores returns your runtime policy
+6. POSTs the baseline to Ratatouille Core, which generates your runtime policy draft

-2. Install the Ratatouille GitHub App on your policy repository
+2. Install the Ratatouille GitHub App on that repository

-3. Ratatouille will automatically detect the repo and link it to your group
+3. Ratatouille will automatically link the repo to your group

 Your repo should have this structure: